Timur: Religious views

-Timur was a practising Sunni Muslim, possibly belonging to the Naqshbandi school, which was influential in Transoxiana.
-His chief official religious counsellor and adviser was the Hanafi scholar 'Abdu 'l-Jabbar Khwarazmi.
-In Tirmidh, he had come under the influence of his spiritual mentor Sayyid Baraka, a leader from Balkh who is buried alongside Timur in Gur-e-Amir.
+Timur was a practising Sunni Muslim, possibly belonging to the Naqshbandi Order of Sufism, which was influential in Transoxiana.
+His chief official religious counsellor and adviser was the Hanafi scholar Abd al-Jabbar Khwarezmi.
+In Termez, he had come under the influence of the spiritual mentor Sayyid Baraka, a leader from Balkh who is buried alongside Timur in Gur-e-Amir.

 Timur was known to hold Ali and the Ahl al-Bayt in high regard and has been noted by various scholars for his "pro-Shia" stance.
-However, he also punished Shias for desecrating the memories of the Sahaba.
+However, he also punished Shias for desecrating the memories of the Companions of the Prophet.
 Timur was also noted for attacking the Shia with Sunni apologism, while at other times he attacked Sunnis on religious grounds as well.
 In contrast, Timur held the Seljuk Sultan Ahmad Sanjar in high regard for attacking the Ismailis at Alamut, and Timur's own attack on Ismailis at Anjudan was equally brutal.

+Kazakh archaeologists studied a ritual burial mound in Ulytau, constructed by Timur during his campaign against the Golden Horde, with the assistance of specialists in chemistry and geology.
+They concluded that the site had a sacred significance for Timur.
+The mound was erected with the purpose of appealing to the spirits of his ancestors and seeking their support in the war against Tokhtamysh.
+This interpretation associates the practices attributed to Timur with beliefs rooted in the religious traditions of the Mongols of the 13th century and shamanism, raising questions about the extent to which he observed the norms of Islamic law (Sharia).
+Timur's contemporaries also questioned his adherence to Islam and did not recognize Timur as a Muslim.
+According to Ibn Arabshah: "He gave preference to the laws of Genghis Khan, considering them fundamental.
+Therefore, a large number of theologians issued a fatwa declaring him an unbeliever, although Islamic rites were openly practiced in his realm".